bbawj/note-vault/Notes/OS Security.md

 With SEV, the TCB can be reduced to just the hardware.
 The hypervisor does not need to be trusted.
 ![](Pics/Pasted%20image%2020230922005643.png)
 ![](Pics/Pasted%20image%2020230922005743.png)
+Use cases:
+To provide increased security against malicious actors gaining access to a device’s content, the PIN and fingerprint functionalities used to unlock the Android device must be secured.
+Privileged and secure access to peripherals (like the fingerprint sensor) is provided by the TEE.